bachmeil/betterr/README.md

 # Documentation

 There's some documentation [at the website](https://bachmeil.github.io/betterr).
-Probably more useful is to look at the examples in the testing/ directory.
+Probably more useful is to look at the examples in the [testing directory](https://github.com/bachmeil/betterr/tree/main/testing).
 For the most part, I've tried to maintain the behavior of R, so you can usually read the R documentation.

 # Example